A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - Critical Failure: Clumsy 1 and Stupefied 1 for 1 day
     - Any failure gives visions of your worst mental character flaw or personal failure amplified and twisted to a horrific degree - and it feels like your body is being twisted into a dark mockery of your best physical features.
   - **Loot:**
-    - 4 doses of unholy water (not included in level based treasure as highly unlikely to have any utility, though may have some creative uses)
+    - 4 doses of unholy water (not included in level based treasure as unlikely to have any utility, though may have some creative uses)

 ### B13.
 Cathedral of Wrath (120xp, severe threat, plus 120xp for deactivating the runewell)